Olympus PEN-F vs Fujifilm X-E3

-The Olympus PEN-F and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2017.
+The Olympus PEN-F and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in January 2016 and September 2017.
 Both the PEN-F and the X-E3 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and an APS-C (X-E3) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 20.2 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus PEN-F vs Fujifilm X-E3